Paul Dolan (behavioural scientist): Happy Ever After

-On 17 January 2019, Dolan published his book Happy Ever After.
+On 17 January 2019, Dolan published his book, which was heavily debated and widely covered in the press, Happy Ever After.
 It led to praise for being a passionate and provocative manifesto for a better society and criticism over disputed statistical analyses.

 The theme of the book is using social science to interrogate popular narratives about what makes for a good life.
 The Times wrote that Happy Ever After contains "many surprising insights".
 The book draws on a variety of studies ranging over wellbeing, inequality and discrimination, and was described by Guardian writer Oliver Burkeman as "one of the most rigorous articulations of the new mood of acceptance".

 The book contained provocative claims about the association between marriage and happiness, suggesting that single women are happier than married women.
 In promoting the book, Dolan said, “Married people are happier than other population subgroups, but only when their spouse is in the room when they’re asked how happy they are.
 When the spouse is not present: f***ing miserable.”
 Economist Gray Kimbrough pointed out that this conclusion was based on a misunderstanding of the term “spouse present” in the American Time Use Survey, which doesn't mean "spouse not in the room" but rather "spouse not living in the household".
 Kimbrough also argued that Dolan's claims about how happiness correlates with men's and women's happiness were not supported by the data sources cited in the book.
 Vox highlighted the case as an example of "books by prestigious and well-regarded researchers go[ing] to print with glaring errors, which are only discovered when an expert in the field […] gets a glance at them", noting that "books are not subject to peer review".
+There are data to show that married people report happier marriages when their spouse is present during the survey interview.

 Dolan retracted his erroneous statement stemming from the “spouse present” misunderstanding, acknowledged it in a published response, and notified The Guardian, which published a correction.
 In addition to this, he informed his editor so that the book could be revised.
 In his response, Dolan toned down his claims significantly but maintained that "it still seems fair to say that men benefit more from marriage than women," adding that he respects that "other people can reach a different conclusion" from the evidence base.
 Dolan had previously said, "We do have some good longitudinal data following the same people over time, but I am going to do a massive disservice to that science and just say: if you're a man, you should probably get married; if you're a woman, don't bother."

 Debate continued after Dolan's response, with a report by The Globe and Mail stating that Dolan's "most incendiary claims were based on a misreading of data."
 Later press focussed on the portions of the book about resilience.